evgenyb/aks-workshops/04-gitops-in-aks-with-flux/labs/lab-01/readme.md

-# lab-01 - provision AKS cluster
+# lab-01 - provision AKS cluster and supporting resources

 ## Estimated completion time - 20 min

+To start working with labs, we need to provision Azure Kubernetes Service (AKS) instance.
+There are multiple ways you can provision AKS.
+For this workshop we will use `Bicep`.
+AKS and supporting resources are not free and the compute power will come with some costs.
+We will use the smallest Virtual Machine size for our nodes and we will use only one node.
+We will also delete all resources when we are finished working with the labs.
+Here is the list of resources we need to provision:

+* Resource Groups
+* Azure Container Registry (ACR)
+* Azure Log Analytics (ACR)
+* Azure Kubernetes Service (AKS)

-With supporting resource in place, we will configure and provision AKS.
-Our AKS cluster needs to fullfil the following requirements:
+Our AKS cluster will fullfil the following requirements:

 * Integrate AKS with Azure AD to implement Kubernetes RBAC based on a Azure AD identities
 * Implement [advanced (aka Azure CNI)](https://docs.microsoft.com/en-us/azure/aks/concepts-network?WT.mc_id=AZ-MVP-5003837#azure-cni-advanced-networking) networking model
 * Use [managed identities in AKS](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity?WT.mc_id=AZ-MVP-5003837) to create additional resources like load balancers and managed disks in Azure
 * Integrate AKS with Azure Log Analytics for monitoring
 * Integrate AKS with Azure Container Registry

+Here is the complete visualization of resources we will provision.

 ![model](images/aks-resources.png)